CindyLi86/ANIM435/README.md

 ## Welcome to Cindy's repository
 *This is repository is used for course assignment in Fall2024 for Cindy* Cindy is currently a Master's student in Digital Media program.
-She is expecting to graduate in Spring 2025 :Partying Face:
+She is expecting to graduate in Spring 2025 :Flower: